surfstream/SHELL/README.md

 # SHELL
-Own implementation of shell using C
+Own implementation of shell and my own ls command using C README
-README

 Functions: